 Our ambition is to make all of the world’s sheet music available through the Enote library.
-This will let musicians everywhere easily access the scores they need and benefit from a digital format that is flexible and reliable.
+This will make it easy for any musician to access the scores they need, and benefit from our smart AI features that make study and practice more productive.

 However, there is more written music in the world than any one person could play in a lifetime.
 Collecting, prioritizing and digitizing all of these pieces is a huge undertaking, so our team are working through our musical history systematically to reach our goal.